 Rebecca Skloot is the author of the #1 New York Times Bestseller, The Immortal Life of Henrietta Lacks.
 Her award winning science writing has appeared in The New York Times Magazine; O, The Oprah Magazine; Discover; and many other publications.
 She specializes in narrative science writing and has explored a wide range of topics, including goldfish surgery, tissue ownership rights, race and medicine, food politics, and packs of wild dogs in Manhattan.
 She has worked as a correspondent for WNYC’s Radiolab and PBS’s Nova ScienceNOW.
 She and her father, Floyd Skloot, co-edited The Best American Science Writing 2011.
 You can read a selection of Rebecca Skloot’s magazine writing on the Articles page of this site.

-Skloot lives in Chicago but she regularly abandons city life to write in the hills of West Virginia, where she tends to find stray animals and bring them home.
-She is currently working on a new book about the human animal bond, which you can read more about here.
-She is also an avid knitter, a family tradition passed on from her mother, Betsy McCarthy, a professional knitter whose story was featured on Your Life Calling With Jane Pauley.
+Skloot lives in Chicago, where she is currently working on a new book about humans, animals, science, and ethics, a topic near and dear to her: before becoming a science writer, Skloot spent more than a decade working as a veterinary technician in settings ranging from animal shelters to private practices, veterinary schools and research labs.
+Those experiences, and the questions they prompted, are at the center of her next book, which you can read more about here and here.
+Skloot is also an avid knitter, a family tradition passed on from her mother, Betsy McCarthy, a professional knitter whose story was featured on Your Life Calling With Jane Pauley.